labelle/evo-code-block/README.md

 * **Important** note on formatting

-    Because we are grabbing html right from the file the code being shown does need some formatting considerations.
+    Because we are grabbing html right from the file, the code being shown does need some formatting considerations.
 Specifically, **if the code is indented in the file then the indentation will be applied when showing in the box as well**.
-In order to have the code tight to the left side of the codeblock the code itself will need to remain unindented in the file.
+In order to have the code tight to the left side of the codeblock the code itself will need to start out unindented in the file.

-####Example
+####Examples

+######Setting up the identifier / target pairing to display code in the code box.
 The main focus is on the identifier/target pairing.
 The identifier marks the section and then that code will get placed in the matching target.

 ````shell